Plasmoid identification and statistics in two-dimensional Harris sheet and GRMHD simulations: Introduction

-General relativistic magnetohydrodynamical (GRMHD) methods have been extensively and successfully used to describe the macroscopic picture of accretion onto supermassive black holes (BHs) (for M87*; \citealt{eht1,eht5,eht8m87pol21}, for Sgr A*; \citealt{eht22sgrai,eht22sgrav}).
-Almost exclusively, one assumes an ideal GRMHD description that is an inadequate framework for capturing magnetic reconnection and the formation of plasmoids \citep{ripperda20}, as the plasmoid-instability is triggered by numerical errors rather than consistently resolving the underlying current sheet.
-Resistive GRMHD does give a scale to the current sheet and makes it resolvable \citep[][and reference therein]{ripperda19} by means of imposing a constant resistivity $\eta$ in the simulations.
-Even though not physically and/or numerically well-constrained, magnetic reconnection and plasmoid formation does occur because of numerical reasons, that effectively act as a numerical resistivity, of the electric and magnetic field in ideal GRMHD.
+General relativistic magnetohydrodynamical (GRMHD) methods have been extensively and successfully used to describe the macroscopic picture of accretion onto SMBHs (for M87*; \citealt{eht1,eht5,eht8m87pol21}, for Sgr A*; \citealt{eht22sgrai,eht22sgrav}).
+Almost exclusively, one assumes an ideal GRMHD description that is an inadequate framework for capturing magnetic reconnection and the formation of plasmoids \citep{ripperda20}, as the plasmoid-instability is triggered due to numerical limits rather than consistently resolving the underlying current sheet.
+Resistive GRMHD does give a scale to the current sheet and makes it resolvable \citep[][and reference therein]{ripperda19} by means of imposing a constant resistivity ($\eta$) in the simulations.
+While the physical resistivity is likely spatially and temporally variable, a uniform scalar resistivity already helps to consistently capture the dynamics associated with magnetic reconnection in the accretion flow.
+Even though not physically or numerically well-constrained, we point out that magnetic reconnection and plasmoid formation does occur in ideal GRMHD, where numerical limits effectively impose the minimally achievable resistivity.